 Orders to U.S. Army Europe headquaters staff?
 Visit the USAREUR Headquarters staff page.

 The one-stop, real-time, web-based portal for Soldiers on orders to Europe.
-Get the latest available information on your assignment, family travel, & sponsorship status - to include points of contact.
+Get the latest available information on your assignment, family travel and sponsorship status, including points of contact.

 U.S. Army Europe's sponsorship program helps Soldiers and their Families adjust to their new home by providing a sponsor to help with the transition.